My Credentials and Professional Background

 The third is that emotional regulation takes priority over behavioral compliance.
 A cat that feels safe behaves differently from a cat that is simply being managed.
 The goal is always genuine calm, not performed calm.

 The fourth is that every cat is individual.
 What works for one cat may not work for another.
-Assessment, observation, and adaptation are built into every approach.
+Assessment, observation, and adaptation are built into every approach, which is why every written assessment starts with your specific cat's history, environment, and behavioral pattern, not a generic checklist.

 Where to Go Next

-If you have a question about your cat's behavior, you can reach me directly here.
+If you have a question about your cat's behavior, you can reach me directly.
 Every message is read personally.